bencardoen/SubPrecisionContactDetection.jl/cluster.md

 # will be
               {name="out", aggregator=[[["change_path", "/project/myresearchgroup/myoutput"],"filepath","sort","unique","shared_list_to_file"]]},
 ```
-**NOTE** If your channels are 0.tif an 1.tif, rather than 1.tif and 2.tif, please edit the template to reflect this:
+**NOTE** If your channels are 0.tif and 1.tif, rather than 1.tif and 2.tif, please edit the template to reflect this:
 ```
 sed -i "s|1,2|0,1|" recipe.toml ## Optional if you need to change channels
 ```